-When liens are waived, Community Development will prepare a release of lien to be filed in the Bell County records.
+When liens are waived, Community Development will prepare a release of lien will be prepared, and to be filed in with the Bell County records.

 F. PUBLIC PURPOSE

 The public purpose served by waiving outstanding liens is to make the properties more marketable by Bell County Tax Appraisal District at sheriff's sales, since often the liens exceed the value of the property and discourage buyers.
 It will also reduce the amount of time and money the city spends maintaining the real property placed in trust.